• Skip to main content

 Competition

-Swedish Match operates in highly competitive markets, which require an agile organization in a continually changing environment.
-There is a risk of lost sales from volumes and/or price in the event that Swedish Match cannot provide a better offering to the consumer than competitors.
+Swedish Match operates in highly competitive markets, which requires an agile organization in a continually changing environment.
+There is a risk of lost sales from volumes and/or price in case Swedish Match cannot provide a better offering to the consumer than do competitors.
 Swedish Match continuously monitors the competitive environment and assesses changing consumer needs.
 To meet these consumer needs, the Company conducts consumer and market research and closely follows market trends.
 This insight forms the basis for product positioning, product portfolio decisions and product development and ensures consumers are offered high quality products that meet their needs.

 Production

-Production facilities are exposed to risk of various harmful incidents such as fires and machinery breakdown, as well as potential natural disasters and other catastrophic events, along with effects related to climate changes.
+Production facilities are exposed to risk of various harmful incidents such as fires and machinery breakdown, as well as potential natural disasters and other catastrophic events, along with effects related to climate changes1).
 Such incidents may affect both production facilities and employees.
 Production interruptions could cause quality or delivery problems.
 In order to avoid delivery problems or other production interruptions, Swedish Match has implemented a loss prevention and continuity planning program.
-Periodic inspections are conducted by an independent third party at production facilities that are identified as critical.
-These inspections assess to what level the production facilities meet the risk management standards of Swedish Match and determine whether there are investments or actions required to reduce risk.
+Periodic inspections are conducted by an independent third party at all major production facilities that are identified as critical.
+These inspections assess to what level the production facilities meet the Swedish Match safety standards and whether there are investments or actions required to reduce risk.
 The purpose of the continuity planning is to minimize any negative impact of an incident.

 Suppliers